Electoral registration FAQs

 I have already told the council I live here and I have voted in the past – why am I not registered?

-Even if you have registered to pay council tax or receive other council services, you may still need to register.
+Even if you have registered to pay council tax or receive other council services, you may still need to register to vote.
 This will especially be the case if you have recently moved house.

 Do I have to be on the Register to get credit?